 Food & Drinks

 Make sure you have drinks and snacks for the day(s).
 Keep in mind you might be standing or walking all day.
-You may be surrounded by a tight crowd.
+You may be surrounded within a tight crowd.
 It can be hot at conventions even if the weather is cold.
-Have plenty of drinks and foods within reach to keep yourself hydrated and keep your energy up.
+Have plenty of drinks and foods within reach to keep yourself hydrated and to keep your energy up.
 If you don’t eat or drink enough, especially if you are not used to the convention atmosphere, it can make you light-headed if you are not prepared.
-And especially if you are not sure you can get food and drinks at the venue the event is being held.
+And especially if you are not sure you can get food and drinks at the venue of the event.

 (If possible, check the website of the event for the rules and standards for the event, as they may vary between events and/or locations)